General Assistance in Maine

 - You should make a list of all your household expenses, such as: rent or mortgage, electricity, heating fuel (oil, wood, gas), cooking gas, water and sewer charges, telephone, food\school lunches, clothing, medical, transportation, taxes, diapers and laundry.

 - You should also take proof of all your monthly household income, such as: pay stubs, bank books, checking statements, child support, worker's compensation, TANF, SSI, Social Security, payments from boarders, unemployment checks and self-employment income.
+Money you receive from Maine Revenue Services for rent or property tax refund will be counted as income unless you can document that it was used for basic necessities.
+(This is now called the Property Tax Fairness Credit; formerly the Circuit Breaker program.)

 Try to bring papers that will help show what the income from everyone in your household is.
 Some income cannot be counted, but you should tell the town what all your income is anyway.
 The town can count income and money that you will receive in the 30 days after you apply.
 They may also look at last month's income and expenses to see if they can count any money you received, and to estimate what your income will be this month.